 If the client has put a budget or timescale forward, review whether it is realistic when cross-checked with the objectives and KPIs?
 Experience is a great guide and now is the time to shout before committing to something you know will be unachievable.

 2. Review market characteristics and trends

-You should gather and assess internal data (e.g. brand / organisational) and external data (e.g. 3rd party surveys, white papers, reports) data on consumer or business trends, markets, stakeholders, competitors etc.
+You should gather and assess internal data (e.g. brand / organizational) and external data (e.g. 3rd party surveys, white papers, reports) data on consumer or business trends, markets, stakeholders, competitors, etc.

 You can also check-off relevant information or wider issues using a marketplace summary - see our discovery template for more information.